writethedocs/www/docs/conf/australia/2023/news/welcome.rst

 * The Performance space where we will be hosting our conference talks
 * The Community Room which will host the unconference sessions, and where our snacks and drinks catering will happen

-It also has *outdoor seating* and a *city park* directly on the property for plenty of fresh air and free space.
+It also has *outdoor seating* and a *park* directly on the property for plenty of fresh air and free space.

 .. _Library at the Dock: https://www.melbourne.vic.gov.au/community/hubs-bookable-spaces/the-dock/library-at-the-dock/Pages/library-at-the-dock.aspx